CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 - Whether the IP address is an IPv4 or IPv6 address
 - Index of the IP interface address

 By default, each row in the output is a thread (or group) sorted by VLAN and the time range used is now to one hour ago.
-You can view the output in JSON format as well.

 ### Syntax